fabridigua/hciContactsManager/README.md

 # hciContactsManager
-Example of Contacts Manager built with Apache Cordova following Human Computer Interaction principles
+Example of Contacts Manager built with Apache Cordova following Human Computer Interaction principles.

+See How it's is done
+See installation guide
+See Demo

 ## Main features ##